Deaths linked to GM ignition-switch defect rise to 29

 Overall, the number of claims received for injuries and deaths was up almost 11 percent from 1,371 last week, according to the report.
 The rise is attributable in part to six new death claims, bringing the total number of death claims received by the automaker to 184, and to a continuing uptick in the number of claims for less-serious injuries – those that require hospitalization but do not cause serious permanent damage – from 1,108 to 1,240.

-The programme will continue to receive applications until Dec.
+The program will continue to receive applications until Dec.
 31 on behalf of individuals injured or killed in accidents they say were caused by the switch problem.

-Under the programme's protocol, eligible death claims can expect a payout of at least $1 million, depending on whether the deceased had any dependents or any other "extraordinary circumstances" applied.
+Under the program's protocol, eligible death claims can expect a payout of at least $1 million, depending on whether the deceased had any dependents or any other "extraordinary circumstances" applied.

 Once claims are approved, Feinberg’s office makes cash offers to the eligible claimants.
 It has made 31 offers so far and 20 families have accepted the awards.